drewbernetes/pre-commits/README.md

 I did consider using Docker but decided against it for the following reasons:

 1. It requires Docker to be available on a system which may not be the case in all scenarios.
-2. It supports using a local copy of Trivy which the user can ensure matches what's expected in their pipelines.
+2. It supports using a local copy of Trivy which the user can then ensure has a version match with what's expected in their pipelines.
-3. Because I made this repo and I decided to :smile:.
+3. Because I made this repo and I decided to do ti this way :smile:.

 ## Usage
 **[Install trivy](https://github.com/aquasecurity/trivy/releases)** - that's step 1.
 If you don't have it, it ain't working!